The Tour... let the fun be-gin!

 Christina Warner’s Mother kept bees at her family home farm in Dublin, and Tina wanted to bring this pollinating community to Falls Farm and the distillery’s botanical garden.
 With an interest in conservation and a taste for honey, she developed a honey infused gin and the hives have thrived ever since.

-There are now 8 hives on Falls Farm in total which are managed by Jonny, the team beekeeper, avid conservation warrior and now distillery manager.
-A percentage of the income from each bottle of Honeybee Gin sold goes to the RHS, who are working with Warner Edwards to introduce hives to their gardens across the UK.
+There are now 8 hives on Falls Farm in total which are managed by Jonny, the team beekeeper, avid conservation warrior and now Conservation & Sustainability Manager.
+A percentage of the income from each bottle of Honeybee Gin sold goes to the RHS, who are working with Warner's to introduce hives to their gardens across the UK.

 Some of the un-bee-lievable facts that we learned during the tour